ding-lab/LR_SV_pipe/README.md

   Please be sure the output dir is writtable and all softwares can be invoked.

-  Pay attention to the Sniffles mode!!!
+  Take care of the Sniffles mode!!!
 This pipeline defaultly runs both basic and mosaic (for low-frequency/non-germline SVs) modes.

 ## Step 4 ##
   Small variant calling is based on ClairS (https://github.com/HKU-BAL/ClairS).